mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 # TL;DR

-Long story short: 90%-out-of-the-blue that you just don't.
+Long story short: 90%-out-of-the-blue chance that you just don't.

 If you want more details about our story, then feel free to keep reading 👓⬇️.